Objectives of the service

 Service/ system concept

-The DHI Global Seas and DHI Global Seas Offshore Wind Energy CCN data is provided from a large set of accurate regional ocean current models enriched through assimilation of satellite altimetry data combined with global wind, wave, oceanographic and tidal models also based on satellite altimetry.
+The DHI Global Seas and DHI Global Seas Offshore Wind Energy CCN data is provided from a large set of accurate regional ocean current models enriched through machine learning, calibration and assimilation of satellite altimetry data combined with global wind, wave, oceanographic and tidal models also based on satellite altimetry.

 DHI Global Seas and DHI Global Seas Offshore Wind Energy CCN delivers hourly information on ocean current, wave and wind forecasts up to five or 10 days ahead in time globally.

-The data flow for the current forecasts are illustrated in the figure below, where regional current models are forced with data from the global Copernicus model, satellite data are assimilated into the models, and forecasts delivered to the users through e.g. an API.
+The data flow for the metocean forecasts are illustrated in the figure below, where regional current models are forced with data from the global Copernicus model, satellite data are integrated into the models, and forecasts delivered to the users through e.g. an API.

 The data flow for the wave model is a bit simpler as DHI Global Seas Offshore Wind Energy CCN includes a global wave forecast model itself thus not requiring an external global wave model.
 The forecasts are delivered in a similar way as the current forecasts.